teneatis/Rally-results-Charts/README.md

 # 📊 Rally Performance Analytics (v2.3)

-A professional-grade technical framework for the extraction, processing, and multi-dimensional visualization of rally timing data.
-This system automates data scraping from **eWRC-results** and **Rally-Base**, delivering high-resolution analytics for sporting evaluation and driver performance auditing.
+A technical framework for the extraction, processing, and multi-dimensional visualization of rally timing data.
+The system processes stage result data to generate high-resolution analytics for performance evaluation and driver auditing.

 ---